 The first and third option allows you to turn the lights on and off either manually, or automatically on a schedule.
 These can be useful if you’re having an outdoor gathering and you don’t want your Ring Floodlight going off all the time.

-Whilst you can’t dim it down (which would probably be better), turning them off completely during a gathering would be better than having them randomly come on at full beam!
+Whilst you can’t dim down the original model (which would probably be better), turning them off completely during a gathering would be better than having them randomly come on at full beam!

 The second option – motion zones for lights – is also useful: